Laws of Play

 AFLM Laws include some minor variations to maximise the enjoyment of the game while reducing the risk of injury for older players.

-These Laws are to be read in conjunction with the existing AFL Laws of Australian Football.
+These Modified or Exempt Laws are to be read in conjunction with the existing AFL Laws of Australian Football.
 They have been indexed so they are easier to be crossed referenced.
 If a modification or exception is not listed here, the AFL Law applies.

 6.1 Team Officials and Team Runners:

 Team Runner: Can come onto the ground anytime, but must not be in the vicinity of play or interfere with play.
 They are to only deliver messages directly to players and then leave the field of play immediately.
 Should a team have two runners, only one runner can be on the ground at a time.

 Water Carriers: Must be a minimum age of 14yo.
 Water carriers can go onto the ground at any time.
-They cannot interfere with play, loiter on the ground or occupy space on the football field, they cannot barrack, give directions or communicate with players other than in providing water.
+They cannot interfere with play, loiter on the ground, or occupy space on the football field.
+They cannot barrack, give directions, or communicate with players other than in providing water.